techmo-pl/vamp-wavelet-fft/README.md

 1. Speech segment is processed by the Hann window,
 2. The analyzed segment is normalized,
 3. Speech segment is processed by the wavlet transform,
-4. Each sub band is subjected to the Fast Fourier Transform,
+4. Each subband is subjected to the Fast Fourier Transform,
 5. Triangular filtration,
 6. Logarithm of filter outputs.
+7. A feature vector of length 60 is returned

 A detailed presentation of the algorithm is presented in the paper M.Ziołko, M.Kucharski, S.Pałka, B.Ziołko, K.Kaminski, I.Kowalska, A.Szpakowicz, J.Jamiołkowski, M.Chlabicz, M.Witkowski: